New Zealand Certificate in Computing (User Fundamentals) (Level 2)

 You will use a range of software tools and applications that are freely available online to create and share digital content including images, audio and video.
 You will learn how to connect and collaborate with others online, and will have the opportunity to use a range of digital devices including PCs, phones and tablets.
 You will learn about basic troubleshooting and personal cyber-safety.

-This is a free 12 week course.
+This is a free* 12 week course (*free fees do not apply for students who have obtained a Level 2 qualification or above within the last 5 years).
 There are two groups within the course, Business Administration and Technology, and Digital Citizen to Entrepreneur.
 Descriptions and timetables are shown below.
-To find out more attend an information session at the Bongard Center in Cameron Rd.
+To find out more attend an information session at the Bongard Centre in Cameron Rd.

 Business Administration and Technology Group